KobAmoah/Factor-Rotation-via-Market-Regime-Classification/README.md

 The strategy aims to optimize returns by adapting to different market regimes using a Hidden Markov Model, with a focus on switching between a Growth model and a Value factor model based on detected market conditions.
 The high-pass filter helps confirm regime shifts before making portfolio adjustments.

 ## Credits
 I am incredibly grateful to Matthew Wang for his research on the topic.
 His idea of dynamically adapting a portfolio between factor models using a Hidden Markov Model, which classifies market regimes (bear, bull, or neutral) inspired this project.
+The referenced paper by Robert D. Anott et al. can be accessed at ["Reports of Value’s Death May Be Greatly Exaggerated"](https://www.tandfonline.com/doi/full/10.1080/0015198X.2020.1842704)